Wakefield Trinity Women: History

 The 2023 season saw Wakefield return to the Championship.
 In April 2023, the club announced the launch of a girls' development academy, with the aim of encouraging potential new players.
 In 2024, Wakefield entered League One following the restructuring of the women's national pyramid.
 In September 2024, it was announced that the running of the team, which had been operated by the Wakefield Trinity Community Foundation, was to be integrated into the Wakefield Trinity club.
 In July 2025, Wakefield defeated Leamington Royals 19–0 to win the Shield final at the RFL Women's Nines tournament.
-In the 2025 League One season, Wakefield finished in second place and reached the Grand Final.
+In the 2025 League One season, Wakefield finished in second place and reached the Grand Final which they lost to Widnes Vikings.
+In 2026, Wakefield went through the regular season unbeaten to finish top of National League One with nine wins from their ten matches.
+Their only draw came against Workington Town who went on to defeat Wakefield 24–12 in the Grand Final.